muttaphilly/AquaTroll.Telemetry.Pipeline/README.md

 ## Automating Pipeline with Cron (Linux/Raspberry Pi)

 To setup a scheduled run:

-1. Open the crontab editor in:
+1. Open the crontab editor for the current user:
     ```bash
     crontab -e
     ```

-2. Add line below to schedule script.
-For optimising the barometric calibrations, recomending setting for 17:00 on the 28th of every month:
+2. Add the following line at the bottom of the file to schedule the script.
+This example runs at 17:00 (5 PM) on the 28th of every month:
     ```cron
+    # Run AquaTroll Pipeline monthly
-    0 17 28 * * /home/muttaphilly/Desktop/AquaTroll.Telemetry.Pipeline/venv/bin/python /home/muttaphilly/Desktop/AquaTroll.Telemetry.Pipeline/runPipeline.py >> /home/muttaphilly/Desktop/AquaTroll.Telemetry.Pipeline/cron.log 2>&1
+    0 17 28 * * /path/to/your/project/AquaTroll.Telemetry.Pipeline/venv/bin/python /path/to/your/project/AquaTroll.Telemetry.Pipeline/runPipeline.py >> /path/to/your/project/AquaTroll.Telemetry.Pipeline/cron.log 2>&1
     ```
-* Make sure to replace project paths with your saved location.
+    *   **Important:** Replace `/path/to/your/project/` with the actual absolute path to where you cloned the `AquaTroll.Telemetry.Pipeline` directory (e.g., `/home/pi/`).

-* This uses the Python interpreter inside your virtual environment.
+    *   This command explicitly uses the Python interpreter inside your virtual environment (`venv/bin/python`).

-* Output and errors are logged to cron.log in the project root.
+    *   Output and errors from the script will be appended (`>>`) to `cron.log` in the project directory.

 3. Save and close the editor.
-Cron will automatically pick up the schedule.
+    *   For `nano`: Press `Ctrl+O`, Enter, then `Ctrl+X`.
+    *   You should see a message like `crontab: installing new crontab`.

+4.  **Verify the cron job was added:** List the active cron jobs for the user:
+    ```bash
+    crontab -l
+    ```
+    You should see the line you just added listed in the output.
+This confirms the schedule is active.